ankitbora31/receiptAPI/README.md

 2. Comply with the best practices and guidelines e.g. where the PR concerns visual elements it should have an image showing the effect.
 3. It must pass all continuous integration checks and get positive reviews.

-After this, changes will be merged.

-### :exclamation: Guideline
-coding guidelines or other things you want people to follow should follow.

-## :question: FAQ
-You can optionally add a FAQ section about the project.

-##  :page_facing_up: Resources
-Add important resources here

 ##  :camera: Gallery
 ![Screenshot (229)](https://user-images.githubusercontent.com/59395624/160380248-02a7e082-3a03-4434-9365-dded1c715bd3.png)